microsoft/onnxruntime/docs/reference/execution-providers/CoreML-ExecutionProvider.md

 * COREML_FLAG_USE_CPU_ONLY

-   Using CPU only in CoreML EP, using this option may decrease the perf but will provide reference output value without precision loss, which is useful for validation.
+   Using CPU only in CoreML EP, using this option may decrease the performance but will provide reference output value without precision loss, which is useful for validation.

 * COREML_FLAG_ENABLE_ON_SUBGRAPH